About Small Cats

 Answer

-The wildcat is the closest relative to domestic cats.
+The African wildcat is the closest relative to domestic cats.
 The species began to be domesticated around 10,000 years ago on the Fertile Crescent with the rise of agriculture.
 While technically considered to be the same species by most scientists, the genetic differences between the wildcat and the domestic cat are enough to classify them as separate subspecies.

 Question